Robert J. Groden: Kennedy assassination and O.J. Simpson

 After Groden returned from his Army tour in 1967, he became a photo technician working in a New York City motion picture processing lab; he had special expertise blowing up 8mm film for theatrical distribution.
 In 1969 the company did a large job processing film for the documentary Woodstock; and because of that work, it was awarded a contract from Life to work on the Zapruder film, the 27-second home movie captured by Abraham Zapruder of the Kennedy assassination.
 Groden worked on that project and made an additional unauthorized copy of the film, which he then kept hidden for several years, fearing not only the legal ramifications but also for his own life.

 In 1973, Groden showed the film to a symposium of assassination researchers at Georgetown University in Washington, D.C.

 In February 1975, Groden and Stephen Jaffe, an investigator for New Orleans District Attorney, Jim Garrison, testified before the Rockefeller Commission, chaired by Vice President Nelson Rockefeller, CIA activities related to the assassination of President Kennedy.

 Groden achieved his first national exposure on March 6, 1975, when he and Dick Gregory were on Good Night America, a late-night TV program hosted by Geraldo Rivera, and they showed Groden's copy of the Zapruder film.
-It was the first time ever it was shown in motion to a national TV audience.
+This was the first time the film was shown in motion to a national TV audience.
+Later he served as a photographic consultant for the House Select Committee on Assassinations (HSCA).
+On 6 September 1978 he testified at a hearing of the HSCA on the photographic evidence relevant to the assassination.

-In 1975, Groden co-authored, with F. Peter Model, the book JFK: The Case for Conspiracy.
+In 1976 Groden co-authored, with F. Peter Model, the book JFK: The Case for Conspiracy.
+It featured an introduction by Congressman Thomas N. Downing and was re-released in 1977 as an expanded edition.

 In the late 1980s, Groden was a consultant for Oliver Stone's 1991 film JFK, even appearing in two brief cameo roles: as a Parkland doctor working to save the President and as the courtroom projectionist showing the Zapruder film during the Clay Shaw trial in New Orleans.